 Post-graduate research executed by Morphotek’s President and CEO, Dr. Nicholas Nicolaides, during his studies at Johns Hopkins Medical School was the basis for the company’s inception.
 It was there that Dr. Nicolaides co-invented the company's legacy technology called morphogenics.
 Along with the honed applications for applying morphogenics for product development refined by the company’s other co-founders, Dr. Philip Sass and Dr. Luigi Grasso, morphogenics has taken Morphotek an incredible distance in the advancement of novel pharmaceutical products and targets.

-Morphotek’s other lead antibody monoclonal programs, amatuximab and ontuxizumab, are also being tested in clinical studies for efficacy in cancers that are positive for the target they specifically bind, namely mesothelin and endosialin/TEM-1, respectively.
+Morphotek’s other lead monoclonal antibody programs, amatuximab and ontuxizumab, have been tested in clinical studies in cancers that are positive for the target to which they specifically bind, namely mesothelin and endosialin/TEM-1, respectively.
 Mesothelin has been shown to be expressed on a variety of malignancies including pancreatic adenocarcinoma, mesothelioma, non-small cell lung carcinoma and ovarian cancers.
 Endosialin/TEM-1 is a protein whose expression is primarily restricted to tumor-associated pericytes and tumor stromal cells.
-Ontuxizumab is being tested in Phase 2 clinical trials across a number of different cancer types.
+Ontuxizumab has been tested in Phase 2 clinical trials across a number of different cancer types.